Mental health inequality

-Mental health inequality refers to the differences in the quality, access, and health care different communities and populations receive for mental health services.
+Mental health inequality refers to the unequal distribution of mental health care quality, accessibility, and outcomes among social, economic, and demographic groups.
 Globally, the World Health Organization estimates that 350 million people are affected with depressive disorders.
 Mental health can be defined as an individual's well-being and/or the absence of clinically defined mental illness.
 Inequalities that can occur in mental healthcare may include mental health status, access to and quality of care, and mental health outcomes, which may differ across populations of different race, ethnicity, sexual orientation, sex, gender, socioeconomic statuses, education level, and geographic location.
 Social determinants of health, more specifically the social determinants of mental health, that can influence an individual's susceptibility to developing mental disorders and illnesses include, but are not limited to, economic status, education level, demographics, geographic location and genetics.

 Disparities in accessing and quality of mental health care

-There is a growing unmet need for mental health services and equity in the quality of these services.
-While these services often advertise themselves as being a support system and caregiver for any and all who need treatment or support, oftentimes certain aspects of an individual's life, such as race, ethnicity, and sexual orientation, will determine the access and quality of care that they are given.

-Due to a growing level of socioeconomic inequality among races, African Americans are less likely to have access to mental health care and are more likely to have lesser quality care when they do find it.
-African Americans and Hispanics are more likely to be uninsured or have Medicaid, limiting the amount and type of access that they have mental health outpatient sources.
+African Americans are less likely to have access to mental health care and are more likely to have lesser quality care when they do find it.
+African Americans and other members of racial minorities are more likely to be uninsured or have Medicaid, limiting the amount and type of access that they have mental health outpatient sources.
 In one study, of all those who received mental health care, minority populations reported a higher degree of unmet needs and dissatisfaction with the services they were given (12.5% of whites, 25.4% of African Americans, and 22.6% of Hispanics reported poor care).

-In addition, mental illnesses are often under and over diagnosed among different minority groups for various reasons.
-For example, schizophrenia is often over diagnosed in African Americans, whereas mood disorders, depression, and anxiety are under diagnosed.
-This serves as an example of how minority groups in the United States, such as African Americans, are at risk of being diagnosed based on stereotype and not properly assessed or treated for other mental health conditions that they may or may not be at risk for.
+This is due to the fact that minority groups are more likely to use different sources of care due to insurance discrepancies and costs.
+More specifically, African Americans are more likely to use emergency services or alternative treatments instead of going to a specialized physician for mental health issues.